Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Other parameters are: r(OH)=0.9572 Ang, Delta(HOH)=104.52 Ang. r(OM)=0.15 Ang is used for the TIP4P case, where the equipartition line of the virtual M sites is on the plane that equally separates the HOH angle.

-The A_{ij} and e0,e1,e2,e3(i) equations are written in the PDF file, "Water_TIP5P_Simulation.pdf".
-Checks of equations of the TIP5P code are also shown.

 ### To Start a Run ###